Monthly fishing forecast for Siesta Key

 Shallow water anglers will do well targeting the flats up north of Long Bar on the east side and north of the Moorings on the west side.
 A low, incoming tide is preferred, flood tides make locating fish more difficult.
 Weedless gold spoons, scented soft plastics, and topwater plugs also work well in shallow water.
 Expect to find snook, redfish, and large gator trout in the holes.

-This has been a fantastic season for sheepshead and while it is past its peak there should still be plenty of these tasty saltwater panfish around.
+Sheepshead fishing is slowing down and while it is past its peak there should still be some of these tasty saltwater panfish around.
 Docks, seawalls, and bridges near passes will hold sheepies.
 A live shrimp fished on the bottom will fool them, along with snapper, grouper, and flounder.

 May is a transition month in Sarasota.
 Although the calendar says it is still spring, by late May it will definitely feel like summer time.
 Pelagic species such as king and Spanish mackerel will have migrated north, inshore fishing will be best early and late, and giant tarpon will invade the inshore Gulf of Mexico, a sure sign that summer is here!

 Speckled trout fishing should be outstanding in May.
-It has been unseasonably warm and bait will be scattered all throughout the bay.
+The water will be warm and bait will be scattered all throughout the bay.
 The flats from Big Pass north to Long Bar have traditionally been the most productive.
-High tides in the morning are prime times to fish the deep flats at Bird Key, the radio tower, middlegrounds, Stephen’s Pt, Moorings, Bishop’s Pt., and Buttonwood.
-Casting gold, olive, and rootbeer/gold Cotee jigs in front of a drifting boat will produce a lot of speckled trout.
+High tides in the morning are prime times to fish the deep flats at Bird Key, the radio tower, Middlegrounds, Stephen’s Pt, Moorings, Bishop’s Pt., and Buttonwood.
+Casting gold, olive, and rootbeer/gold Bass Assassin jigs in front of a drifting boat will produce a lot of speckled trout.
 A live shrimp under a noisy cork is a deadly technique for catching trout.
 Pinfish, grunts, and pilchards will produce less fish, but generally larger ones.

 The shallow flats will be very active as they flood with bait.
 The large area north of Long Bar is full of pot holes and lush grass.
 On the west side, the prime spots begin at Country Club Shores and go north to Longboat Pass.
 A low, incoming tide is the best time to search for reds and snook in the skinny water.
 Fish will stage in holes and deeper water then move up onto the shallow flats as the tide floods.
 Scented soft plastics, weedless gold spoons, topwater plugs, and live bait are all effective.
 Lures work best when looking for fish, water can be covered quickly.
 Live bait is best once the fish are located.
 Some of the largest trout will also be found in shallow water.